teamcotton/level-2-gym/DEVELOPMENT.md

 ### Installation

-It is recommend to use Corepack to manage pnpm versions:
+It is recommended to use Corepack to manage pnpm versions:

 ## Using Corepack